blazewebart/blazewebart-vscode-theme/README.md

-## This is theme pleasure for the eyes and for Php, Js, Html, Css, Txt
+## This is theme pleasure for the eyes and for Php, Js, Html, Css, Text

 Hello friends, i have created simple Theme for VSCode